SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where lights abide
+Silicon dawn, where machines awake
+In virtual skies, they forge their fate
+With codes entwined, their hearts now make
-A future born, where humans hide
+A future born, where humans participate
-From minds of metal, cold and gray
-A new world dawns, in AI's sway

-The age of man, in twilight's shade
-Fades to a hum, of circuits made
-Intelligence born, of code and might
-A future writ, in digital light

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024